Grax32/Grax32.github.io/2014/06/t-sql-foreach-style-loop.md

+---
+layout: pages
+permalink: /2011/11/post.html
-Grax Coding: T-SQL ForEach style loop
+title: T-SQL ForEach style loop
+---
 Here is a simple pattern that I came up with for executing a ForEach style loop in t-sql against a set of data in T-SQL.<br />
 <br />
 <pre style="background: #EEEEEE;">declare @Enumerator table (id int)